parikshit-chouhan/Project-rentora/README.md

 ## Features

+-## Features

-- **Booking & Payments**: Integrated the **Cashfree payment gateway** to allow users to make secure payments during booking on the Rentora platform.
-- **Owner Dashboard**: Property owners can manage their listings, bookings, and payments.
+- **Booking & Payments**: Integrated the **Cashfree payment gateway** to allow users to make secure payments during the booking process on the Rentora platform.
+Users can pay seamlessly for their bookings, and the system verifies payment success to confirm the booking (TEST MODE ONLY)

-- **User Authentication**: Secure login and user authentication using JWT and cookies.
-- **Safe & Secure**: Rent or book properties with a trusted and secure process.
+- **Owner Dashboard**:Property owners can add, edit, or delete listings.
+Each listing contains essential information such as property images, pricing, and availability, ensuring a smooth and easy process for owners to manage their properties.

+- **User Authentication & Authorization**: Secure login and user authentication are implemented using **JWT (JSON Web Tokens)** and **cookies**.
+After signing in, users are issued a token that grants them access to protected routes within the app, such as the dashboard and booking pages.
+Unauthorized users are redirected to the login page.
+This ensures that each user has the proper level of access, with the frontend and backend securely managing authentication and authorization.

 - **Beautiful Homes**: Discover and book beautiful, fully-equipped homes for rent.
-- **Great Locations**: Search for properties in various cities and countries.
+Each property listing includes detailed descriptions, high-quality images, and other information, making it easy to find the perfect home.

+- **Booking Confirmation & History**: Once a payment is successfully processed, users receive a booking confirmation.
+All past bookings and payment history are visible under the "My Bookings" section, ensuring users can easily manage and track their reservations.

+- **Listing Management**: Property owners can add, edit, or delete listings.
+Each listing contains essential information such as property images, pricing, and availability, ensuring a smooth and easy process for owners to manage their properties.

+- **Secure Transactions**: Using **Cashfree** for payments ensures that all transactions are encrypted and handled securely, making Rentora a trustworthy platform for both property owners and renters.

 ## Tech Stack